jconorgrogan/Slice-of-Pi/README.md

 **Conclusion**:
     - Therefore, the \( y \)-coordinate of the first slice's intersection point above the \( x \)-axis approaches \( \pi \) as \( n \rightarrow \infty \).

-## Generalized Theorem for k-th Intersection Point
+## Generalized Slice of Pi Theorem for k-th Intersection Point

 ### Theorem
 Let \( R = 2^n \) for some positive integer \( n \).
 Consider a circle of radius \( R \) centered at the origin and divide it into \( 2R \) equal slices.
 The \( y \)-coordinate of the \( k \)-th slice's intersection point above the \( x \)-axis approaches \( k\pi \) as \( n \rightarrow \infty \).